sheepyrad/cgflow/README.md

 ## Citation

-If you use this work, please considering citing these works:
+If you use this work, please considering citing these works which we build on:

 ### CGFlow (ICML '25)